 In a matter of seconds, a police officer or anyone else administering the test can gain a rough estimate of how many grams of alcohol are in your system.

-While less accurate than a blood or urine test, a breathalyzer test is generally considered accurate enough to use when criminal charges are filed.
-During trial, test results can also be used as evidence that a driver was intoxicated at the time of a traffic stop or at the time of an accident.
+While less accurate than a blood or urine test, breath testing is generally considered accurate enough to use when criminal charges are filed.

-There are many ways in which the results of a breathalyzer test may be challenged in court.
-First, it may be possible to argue that the breathalyzer machine used in a particular test was not manufactured properly or certified by the manufacturer.
+There are many ways to challenge the results of a breath test in court.
+First, it may be possible to argue that the machine used in a particular test was not manufactured properly or certified by the manufacturer.
 Another challenge that is sometimes successful is directed at how the machine was calibrated.

 It may also be possible to challenge the results of the test because it was not conducted according to state law.
-For instance, Pennsylvania requires that two tests be taken 10 seconds apart from each other.
+For instance, Pennsylvania law requires that an officer conduct two tests 10 seconds apart from each other.

-Another argument could be that the test was flawed because too much time had passed between the time you started driving and the time that the test was taken.
-In some cases, an individual’s blood alcohol content can actually increase after he or she stops drinking.
+Another argument could be that the test was flawed because too much time had passed between the time you started driving and the time of the test.
+For some people, their BAC can actually continue to increase after they stop drinking.

-If you are facing charges of driving under the influence, it may be advisable to seek a free consultation from an attorney.
-The type of defense strategy that might be used will depend upon the particular circumstances of your case, beginning with whether the law enforcement officer had reasonable suspicion to make the initial traffic stop.
+If you are facing charges of driving under the influence, you should consider seeking a free consultation from an attorney.
+A conviction could mean penalties like using an ignition interlock device on your vehicle, driver's license suspension, loss of driving privileges, jail time, attending an alcohol treatment program, or going to rehab.
+There are defense strategies available to you depending upon the particular circumstances of your case, beginning with whether the law enforcement officer had reasonable suspicion to make the initial traffic stop.